aleenajacob03/Colorizer/README.md

 # Colorizer
-An image colouration project paper using generative AI made as a part of 'Be Creative with Generative AI' conducted by Tinkerhub CET
+An image colouration project made as a part of 'Be Creative with Generative AI' conducted by Tinkerhub CET

 Extra model to be downloaded for running program: https://www.dropbox.com/s/dx0qvhhp5hbcx7z/colorization_release_v2.caffemodel?dl=1